Directgov

-Directgov was the British government's digital service for people in the United Kingdom, which from 2004 provided a single point of access to public sector information and services.
+Directgov was the British government's digital service portal which from 2004 provided a single point of access to public sector information and services.
 The site's portal was replaced (along with the Business Link portal) by the new GOV.UK website on 17 October 2012, although migration of all services to GOV.UK branding took several years.

 The content was developed by government departments, working with a central Directgov team.
-The main outlet was the website, though content and services were also delivered via mobile telephones.
+The main outlet was the website, though content and services were also delivered via mobile.

 Directgov received more than fifteen million visits a month in 2008, from around eight million unique users.
 In September 2007, the site received its one hundred millionth visitor since its launch in April 2004.

 History

 Launch

 Directgov was launched in April 2004, replacing the Ukonline portal.
 Rather than just providing links to government departments as UKonline had done, Directgov carried its own material, designed around users' needs.
 The first three sections were for motorists, disabled people and parents.

 By 2006 the site had over ten million visits per month, and involved 18 government departments.